DigitaleGesellschaft/jekyll-theme-conference/README.md

 - talk and speaker descriptions,
 - maps for directions,
 - real-time indications during the conference,
-- supports embedded video streaming or recordings, and
+- support for embedded video streaming or recordings
+- support for an all offline progressive web app, and
 - automatic dark mode support based on system preferences.

 All components such as talks, speakers or rooms are represented as collection of files.
 The schedule is defined via a simple structure stored in a [YAML](https://en.wikipedia.org/wiki/YAML) file.
 There is no need for databases and once generated the website consists only of static files.
 A script and workflows are available for easy import, e.g., of [frab](https://github.com/frab/frab/wiki/Manual#introduction) compatible schedules.